RoboticBase/core/README.md

 }
 ```

-## test subscribing a cmd from orion to ros and publishing a cmdexe from ros to orion through MQTT and idas
+## test subscribing a cmd from orion to gopigo and publishing a cmdexe from gopigo to orion through MQTT and idas (if gopigo is available)

 * XXXXXXXXXXXX is the password of "iotagent"
 ```bash